lizpart/Must-Equiry-Chatbot/README.md

 # Enquiry Chatbot using Flask
 This is an enquiry chatbot built using Flask, a lightweight web framework for Python.
-The chatbot is designed to provide answers to common questions related to a specific topic or domain, such as customer support or product information.
+The chatbot is designed to provide answers to common questions related to a specific topic or domain, such as a student or persons who want information concerning Meru University of Science and Technology.

 ## Requirements
 To run the chatbot, you'll need to have the following software installed on your machine: